What are Betta Stress Stripes and How to Get Rid of Them

 - Introducing multiple male bettas together – Male bettas are prone to aggressive and territorial behavior, so keeping 2 or more together in a tank can lead to several stressed bettas and fear stripes developing.

 - Keeping bettas in too small of an environment – Bettas are very active fish, so they require a lot of room to swim.
-If you have one male or female betta, a 5-gallon betta tank is the minimum recommended size.
+If you have one male or female betta, the recommended betta tank size is a minimum of 5 gallons.

 - Poor water quality – A dirty tank with high levels of ammonia, nitrates, and nitrites is enough to stress out any fish.
 Poor water conditions can also lead to water-borne diseases, and stress can lower a betta’s immunity making them more susceptible to water parasites and bacterial infections.